Understanding Eggshell Quality: A Guide for Backyard Chicken Keepers

 The most common cause of soft-shelled eggs is diet.
 Chickens rely on nutritionally complete layer feed to provide all the nutrients needed for strong eggshells, especially calcium and vitamin D3.

-Balanced feed ensures proper nutrient ratios: A complete feed formulated by poultry nutritionists has the correct calcium-to-phosphorus ratio and all essential vitamins/minerals.
+Balanced feed ensures proper nutrient ratios: A complete feed formulated by poultry nutritionists has the correct calcium-to-phosphorus ratio and all essential vitamins and minerals.

 Extra treats can dilute nutrition: Even “healthy” foods like fruits, vegetables, and grains can disrupt the balance, increasing the likelihood of weak shells.